-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies he experienced, participated in, or observed a "code of silence," as he understands this phrase to mean.
+Defendant lacks sufficient knowledge or information upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.